 Eventually I plan to add the ability for users to input specific wind information (speed and direction) to customize the ventilation calculations for particular outdoor conditions.

-The calculator now separates physical activity from vocalization to provide more accurate estimates.
+The calculator separates physical activity from vocal activity to provide more accurate estimates.
 Your physical activity level (sitting, standing, light exercise, moderate exercise, or heavy exercise) determines your breathing rate, which affects how much air you inhale.
-Other people's physical activity affects how much virus they emit through breathing, while their vocalization level (just breathing, speaking, or loudly speaking) dramatically multiplies virus emission.
+Other people's physical activity affects how much virus they emit through breathing, while their vocal activity has a much more dramatic effect on virus emission.

-Try experimenting with the calculator to see these effects for yourself—compare a quiet library setting (everyone sitting, just breathing) with a loud gym class (heavy exercise, loud speaking) to see how dramatically activity levels affect your risk.
+Try experimenting with the calculator to see these effects for yourself—compare a quiet library setting (everyone sitting, just breathing) with a loud restaurant (sitting, speaking) to see how dramatically vocal activity affects your risk.

 The calculator incorporates your vaccination and infection history through a sophisticated dose-response model that adjusts how susceptible you are to infection based on your immune protection.
 This protection is integrated into the overall airborne transmission risk assessment described in earlier questions.